jordannholmes/FinalProject/README.md

 ## Introduction

 ### Background
-This program takes publicly available databases and allows the user to easily retrieve trait data of a desired plant species.
-The TR8 program can be utilized by plant ecologists when an accumulation of 'traits' data about plant species needs to be collected from various databases.
-The available databases where TR8 obtains the functional traits data for plant species include the following:
+This program takes publicly available databases and allows the user to easily retrieve trait data of a desired plant Genus, Species.
+The TR8 program can be utilized by plant ecologists when an accumulation of trait data about plant Genus, Species needs to be collected from various databases.
+The available databases where TR8 obtains the functional trait data for plant Genus, Species includes the following:

 - Biolflor (Klotz, Kuhn & Durka 2002)
 - BROT (B. Paula and J.G.
 Pausas 2013)